R3D3r3d3/gendiff-hexlet/README.md

 ## USAGE

-you have 2 JSON files
+if you want to compare 2 JSON files

+1. For example 2 flat JSON:

 file_1.json:
 ```{